 Back in the Day.
 When I was younger I used to read a lot and write poetry every now and then.
 I freestyled for fun with members of GME when we use to hang out.
 People would just come up to me and say “Bust a flow!”.
 The passion for music started when I recorded my first song.
 After that, I started burning CD’s and moving my music locally.
 My music got tons of love from the people quoting my lyrics to them just telling me not to quit and I’ll make it.
 That inspired me to really invest and try to make a career out of music.

 Writing Process.
-My producer DJ Fury sends me a few beats that I vibe to for a while then I’ll go in the studio and write to it.
+DJ Fury, my producer, sends me a few beats that I vibe to for a while then I’ll go in the studio and write to it.
 Sometimes I can just go in and write a song on the spot.
 Or I’ll have a melody –or baseline in my head and I’ll call up Fury about it and we collaborate like that.

 Nonfiction: The Hustletape.
 I released it Fall 2016.
 The story I told on that album is basically the streets.
 Everybody knows the reality of being really out here doing stuff you not supposed to be doing.
 I wanted to show both sides of it –the ups and downs.
 If you listen to the album from start to finish you’ll see what I mean.
 My favorite song on it is “Vernacular” because I’m showing my ability to put rhymes together in a poetic flow.
 It’s different and people don’t really know what that word means, so I hope it makes listeners go look it up the meaning.